ROCm/hipTensor/docs/overview.rst

 ------------------

 * Adapt the library to adapt the arbitrary input tensor layouts and type computes.
-* Adapt the hiptensorContractionFind API to different set of available algorithms on the different accelerators.
+* Adapt the hipTensorContractionFind API to different set of available algorithms on the different accelerators.
-* Adapt the hiptensorContractionGetWorkspace API as per the future backends.
+* Adapt the hipTensorContractionGetWorkspace API as per the future backends.
 * Also, to adapt the library to handle for the FP64 tensors support.
   |br| Pending due to compiler issue: `SWDEV-335738 <https://ontrack-internal.amd.com/browse/SWDEV-335738>`_.
 * Need to make few modularisation in the ck part of the core logic handling all the datatypes.